March 30, 2020

 Other reasons people might drink more alcohol

-People might be struggling to adapt to disrupted routines and be unable to continue hobbies such as going to the gym, attending dance or art classes, or simply sharing meals with friends.
+People might be struggling to adapt to disrupted routines and at times be unable to continue hobbies such as going to the gym, attending dance or art classes, or simply sharing meals with friends.

-Relationships that were already strained can deteriorate further under new pressures such as everyone being in the home all day.
+Relationships that were already strained can deteriorate further under new pressures, such as everyone being in the home all day during times when our cities are under ‘lockdown’.

-Parents and other carers might also be overwhelmed by having their kids home full time, especially if they are trying to work from home, and regular school holiday activities are unavailable.
+Parents and other carers might also be overwhelmed by having their kids home full-time during school holidays.
+Especially if they are trying to work from home, and regular school holiday activities are unavailable.

 This is also an important time for parents and carers to role-model healthy coping techniques to their children and help them to improve their own stress-management skills.